hashicorp/consul/website/source/docs/guides/dns-cache.html.md

 Service TTLs can be specified in a more granular fashion.
 You can set TTLs per-service, with a wildcard TTL as the default.
 This is specified using the [`dns_config.service_ttl`](/docs/agent/options.html#service_ttl) map.
-The "*" is supported at the end of any prefix and a less precedence than strict match, so 'my-service-x' has precedence over 'my-service-*', when performing wildcard match, the longuest path is taken into account, thus 'my-service-*' TTL will be used instead of 'my-*' or '*'.
+The "*" is supported at the end of any prefix and a lower precedence than strict match, so 'my-service-x' has precedence over 'my-service-*', when performing wildcard match, the longest path is taken into account, thus 'my-service-*' TTL will be used instead of 'my-*' or '*'.
 With the same rule, '*' is the default value when nothing else matches.
-If no '*', then the TTL is set to value 0 if no match has been found.
+If no match is found the TTL defaults to 0.

 For example, a [`dns_config`](/docs/agent/options.html#dns_config) that provides a wildcard TTL and a specific TTL for a service might look like this: